LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/variables.rst

 These two examples have the exact same same output.

-Using a variable in this way is called **evaluating** a variable.
-If you ask JavaScript to evaluate a variable, it will produce the value that is currently linked to the variable.
-The effect is as if the value of the variable is substituted for the variable name in the code when executed.
+When we refer to a variable name, we are **evaluating** the variable.
+The effect is just as if the value of the variable is substituted for the variable name in the code when executed.

 Think of